 - All MCRP core classes must be taken for a grade, unless the class is designated as Pass/No Pass.
 PPPM requires 37 credits to be graded.
 If you receive waiver for a core class, the substitute must be for a grade.
 The UO requires that 24 of the total credits required must be graded credits. - Students may apply no more than nine internship credits towards their final degree. - Students may apply to waive a core requirement if they can demonstrate graduate level proficiency, but this does not reduce the number of total credit hours.
 Basic work experience related to a topic is not sufficient.
 As an accredited program, we cannot waive core requirements without demonstrated proficiency.
 Course waiver forms must be signed by the course instructor, the student's advisor, and the program director.
-Forms are available here: http://pppm.uoregon.edu/sites/pppm2.uoregon.edu/files/downloads/pdf/Waiver%20Request%20form.pdf.

-- No more than four professional (terminal) project credits (PPPM 609) can be counted toward the 72 total credit requirement. - All students must complete a professional (terminal) project or thesis.
-If this is completed through a concurrent degree program at least one faculty member must be from PPPM, and the student must be able to demonstrate its relevance to the planning profession. - A Field of Interest may include any graduate-level class, and there is no requirement for how many credits must be taken within the department (See Appendix A).
+Forms are available at: https://blogs.uoregon.edu/pppm/resources/departmental-forms/ - No more than four professional (terminal) project credits (PPPM 609) can be counted toward the 72 total credit requirement. - All students must complete a professional (terminal) project or thesis.
+If this is completed through a concurrent degree program at least one faculty member must be from PPPM, and the student must be able to demonstrate its relevance to the planning profession. - A Field of Interest may include any graduate-level class, and there is no requirement for how many credits must be taken within the School (See Appendix A).